-Select the OK button in the Summary blade.
+Click the Create button in the Create summary blade.
 The machine creation process will begin.
 This will take at least 10 minutes, so proceed with the next task.

 Task 4 – Create an IaaS SQL Server Virtual Machine

-In this step, you will create a new virtual machine using the Microsoft Azure Portal https://portal.azure.com that will serve as your database server.
+In this task, you will create a new virtual machine using the Microsoft Azure Portal https://portal.azure.com that will serve as your database server.

-For the SQL Server machine, we want to use SQL Server 2014 SP1 Standard edition on a Windows Server 2012 R2 machine.
-Click on the Add button in your resource group and then in the Everything blade, type in the search words SQL Server 2014 SP1 Standard on Windows Server 2012 R2.
+For the SQL Server machine, we want to use SQL Server 2014 SP2 Standard edition of a Windows Server 2012 R2 machine.
+Click on the +Add button in your resource group.

+In the Everything blade, type in the search words SQL Server 2014 SP2 Standard on Windows Server 2012 R2” and press Enter.

 Once you see this machine listed, select it.